+One factor in the Resilience Index is carbon emission.
 Countries with a low carbon economy can set an example for others.
-In fact, five of the top eight countries in the Swiss Re Institute-London School of Economics Macro Resilience Index have a low carbon economy score of 70% or greater, with 3 scoring 100%.
+In fact, five of the top eight countries in the Swiss Re Institute-London School of Economics Macro Resilience Index have a low carbon economy score of 70% or greater, with three scoring 100%.

 The sigma report also finds that achieving the UN's Sustainable Development Goals and higher levels of resilience are mutually reinforcing.
 Insurance lies at the heart of virtually every one of the 17 goals, which include Health, Water & Sanitation, Energy, Economic Growth, Infrastructure, Cities and Climate Change.

 Climate change warrants special attention because it is so pervasive and its impact widespread.
 By addressing the risks that climate change poses, Swiss Re is helping ensure sustainability on many, varied fronts.
 Our goal is to help mitigate the risk our clients face and facilitate the transition to a low carbon economy.
+Swiss Re has decarbonised its business model.
+We have committed to net-zero emissions by 2050 on the asset (investment) and liability (underwriting) side.
 We apply a sustainability test to our underwriting, adapting our risk appetite and focusing on five priorities: Health, Nat Cat Protection Gap (where we can make insurance more accessible), Food, Energy and Water/Infrastructure.